Support Home --> FAQ

 Top

-The most likely cause for this error message is added HTML code in a Special Insert Item.
-RSS Readers will only accept plain text and no added HTML code or formatting for Special Insert Items.
+The most likely cause for this error message is added HTML code in a Special Insert item (a bloglet).
+RSS readers will only accept plain text and no added HTML code or formatting for Special Inserts.
 The solution for this situation is easy...

-2) If you had previously added HTML code in a Special Insert Item, remove that item by clicking the Delete link beside it.
+2. If you had previously added HTML code in a Special Insert item, edit that item.

 Problem solved.
 You are on your way!